MicroStrategy/rest-api-docs/docs/common-workflows/manage-table-objects/retrieve-a-tables-definition.md

    Sample Response Code: 204 (The changeset is deleted successfully.)

-## Retrieve a Table's Definition with Specific Fields
+## Retrieve a table's definition with specific fields

 In this workflow sample, you get the definition of the `"CITY_CTR_SLS"` table object using its object ID of `862780DC499A14D74FEC7EB2EF317DA2`.
 You also use the `fields` parameter to retrieve specific fields.
 If the `fields` parameter is not specified, the API returns all fields by default as shown in [Retrieve a Table's Definition](#retrieve-a-tables-definition)